pmocal/kapsmo-website/README.md

 # kapsmo-website

-Will take the place of http://www.kalpanamohan.com/.
+Screenshot below.
+Will soon be deployed at http://www.kalpanamohan.com/ and replace the site currently there.

 ![screenshot of current progress](screenshot.png)